EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 looks similar in style.
 While a group of developers may choose to write and agree upon a new style guide unique to each project, in practice many programming languages have a single style guide which is adopted almost universally by the communities around the world.
+For example, see [PEP 8 style guide for Python][pep8] and [Google’s R Style Guide][r-guidelines].

-Structure code that is modular and split into small, reusable functions.
+Another good practice to help readiability is to create code that is modular - structured and split into small, reusable functions that are easier to read, understand and test.
-Use the common code pattern for creating software that can read input from command line Follow best practices in structuring code and organising software/research project directories for improved readability, accessibility and reproducibility.
+Functions with a common goal are further grouped into reusable libraries and packages.

+Expanding on the code structure theme, following conventions on consistent and informative directory structure for your projects will ensure people will immediately know where to find things within your project, especially helpful for long-term research projects or when working in teams.
+The directory structure for organising your research software project (or research projects in general) involves creating a clear and logical layout for files and data, ensuring easy navigation, collaboration and reproducibility.

 ### Considerations

 - Code is read much more often than it is written - style guidelines are intended to improve the readability of code and make it consistent across the wide spectrum of code
-- Consistency with the style guide is important.
-Consistency within a project is more important.
-Consistency within one module or function is the most important.
-However, know when to be inconsistent - sometimes style guide recommendations are just not applicable.
-When in doubt, use your best judgment.
-Look at other examples and decide what looks best.
+- Consistency with a style guide is important but consistency within a project or a module is more important - if you are joining an existing project, look at the existing code and make sure to adopt whatever practices are already in place.

 ### Solutions